ctu-mrs/color_picker/README.md

 Also, to make your life easier prepare a color config file, you can see an example in this git repo called balloon_config.yaml - it provides names of the colors, so you don't need to write the names by yourself, just click the button.
 For this needs there is a config_path param.

-## To launch it type into the drone terminal ( the realsense, or any camera that is specified in launch file should be working ):
+## To launch computation into the drone terminal ( the realsense, or any camera that is specified in launch file should be working ):
 ```
-export $UAV_NAME=uav1; roslaunch balloon_color_picker gui.launch
+export $UAV_NAME=uav1; roslaunch balloon_color_picker compute.launch
 ```
-## To launch it type into your terminal, and you will have the gui to select colors:
+## To launch gui type into your terminal, and you will have the gui to select colors:
 ```
 export $UAV_NAME=uav1; roslaunch balloon_color_picker gui.launch
 ```